19

 The Indian Act, a complex piece of legislation rooted in 1876, has a profound impact on property rights and the transfer of wealth among Indigenous people in Canada, leading to direct implications for housing and infrastructure issues in First Nations communities.
 The constraints posed by the Act are multifold:

-• Reserve Land Ownership
+- Reserve Land Ownership

 Under the Indian Act, Reserve lands are held by the Crown and managed in trust for Indigenous communities.
 Individual band members do not own land; instead, they have the right to possess or use it.
 This limits their ability to use property as collateral to secure loans or mortgages, as other Canadians can, thereby making it difficult for First Nations individuals to finance housing construction or improvement.
-This constraint contributes to issues with housing availability and quality.
+This constraint contributes to issues with housing availability and quality. - Certificates of Possession

 Band members may apply for Certificates of Possession (CP) to show they have the right to possess certain reserve lands.
 However, these certificates aren’t the same as holding a property deed.
-The inability to leverage land as collateral can limit investments in community infrastructure, such as water, sanitation, electricity, and internet facilities, leading to infrastructure deficits.
+The inability to leverage land as collateral can limit investments in community infrastructure, such as water, sanitation, electricity, and internet facilities, leading to infrastructure deficits. - Inheritance and Wills

 Prior to amendments in 2014, the Indian Act imposed restrictions on how reserve land could be passed down through wills and estates.
 Despite amendments, complex bureaucracy and costs can still make estate planning challenging.
-This limits the accumulation and transfer of wealth.
+This limits the accumulation and transfer of wealth. - Housing on Reserves

 Housing on reserves is often collectively managed by the Band and Council, leading to issues such as insufficient housing, lack of upkeep, and potential political favoritism.
-Lack of individual home ownership can limit the maintenance and improvement of homes, leading to housing quality issues.
+Lack of individual home ownership can limit the maintenance and improvement of homes, leading to housing quality issues. - Lack of Economic Development

 The constraints of the Indian Act have often limited economic development on reserves.
 This stifling of entrepreneurship and economic growth can exacerbate housing issues, and without a vibrant local economy, it’s difficult for individuals to build and pass on wealth.
 These implications contribute to significant disparities in living conditions between First Nations reserves and non-Indigenous communities.